MiaGobble/GreedyDataService/README.md

 Highlighted features:
 * Simplicity; ability to easily get and edit user data, even if they are not in the server
-* Almost no cooldown; your saving limits are bound to MemoryService, not DataStoreService
 * Scalability; use in both your personal and professional projects
 * Automation for leaderstats; it can easily create leaderstat values for you, and updating the leaderstats value objects will thus update the values internally and still save (for those who use this workflow!)
 * Readability; the API is readable and easily understandable, allowing the developer(s) to quickly adjust to it